samueladesoga/samblog/content/posts/driving-a-technical-spike-using-bdd.md

 - A Baseline line of requirement for actual implementation evolves from the Technical Spike.

-As with every else, there isn't a silver bullet but care must be taken not to go over board with the requirement.
-As this is a technical spike, there is a need to ensure that the requirement are at a very high level sufficient to describe the goals of the Technical Spike; it must not be prescriptive.
+As with everything else, there isn't a silver bullet but care must be taken not to go over board with the requirements.
+Being a Technical spike, there is a need to ensure that the requirement are at a very high level sufficient to describe the goals of the Technical Spike and it should not be prescriptive.

 It seems to be working well for this project so feel free to try it out.